gofynd/fdk-client-javascript/README.md

 ---
 ### Cookie

-Following code snippet shows how to save the cookie received in setcookies response header <br />
+Following code snippet will read and write cookies on behalf of you <br />
-Any subsequent method call done after login will add the cookie by default in headers.
+Cookies will get appended in subsequent requests.

 ```javascript
 const { FdkAxios } = require('@gofynd/fdk-client-javascript');